gabrielkozuki/gabrielkozuki/README.md

 &nbsp;

-- 🌱 Post-graduated student in Mobile Development and graduated in System Analysis and Development.
+- 🌱 Post-graduate in Mobile Development and graduated in System Analysis and Development.
-- ❤️ Passionate about mobile and web technologies, currently learning React Native.
+- ❤️ Passionate about web technologies, currently learning React and React Native.

 ### Skills